-Only one person has been with Mike Brey since he was named Notre Dame's head basketball coach in July 2000, and that's Rod Balanis.
-Beginning his 14th season as a member of the Fighting Irish coaching staff, no individual has been more loyal and understands better the model of consistency that Brey has built on the hardwood at Notre Dame than Balanis.
+Only one person has been with Mike Brey since he was named the University of Notre Dame's head basketball coach in July 2000, and that's Rod Balanis.
+Beginning his 15th season as a member of the Fighting Irish coaching staff, no individual has been more loyal and understands better the model of consistency that Brey has built on the hardwood at Notre Dame than Balanis.

-Balanis was one of Brey's first hires when he accepted the job in July 2000 as coordinator of men's basketball operations.
+Balanis became the coordinator of basketball operations in July 2000 and was one of Brey's first hires when he became the Irish head coach.
 Following three seasons in that position, Balanis was promoted to assistant coach in May 2003.

-Balanis is in his fifth season overseeing the development of the Irish frontline players after primarily working with the Notre Dame guards during his first six seasons as an Irish assistant.
+Balanis is in his sixth season overseeing the development of the Irish frontline play- ers after primarily working with the Notre Dame guards during his first six seasons as an Irish assistant.

-And as Notre Dame begins its first season in the Atlantic Coast Conference, Balanis, like Brey, has ties to one of the nation's most prestigious conferences.
-Balanis played at Georgia Tech under legendary coach Bobby Cremins in the early 1990s.
+Similar to Brey, Balanis has ties to the Atlantic Coast Conference, having played at Georgia Tech under legendary coach Bobby Cremins in the early 1990s.

-Notre Dame teams have compiled a 285-142 (.667) mark overall and a 136-84 (.618) record in BIG EAST regular-season play.
-The Irish finished in the top-five of the conference regular-season standings on eight occasions and finished with 10 or more wins during the regular season nine times.
+Since Balanis' arrival, Notre Dame teams have compiled a 300-159 (.654) mark over- all.
+While a member of the BIG EAST Conference Irish teams compiled a 136-84 (.618) record in regular-season play and finished in the top five of the conference regular-season standings on eight occasions and finished with 10 or more wins during the regular sea- son nine times.

-Over the past four seasons, Notre Dame has posted a sterling 97-41 (.703) mark, the most wins during that time frame in program history.
-From 2009-13, Irish teams also posted a 48-24 record (also the most conference wins) in the BIG EAST.
+From 2009-13, Notre Dame posted a sterling 97-41 (.703) mark, the most wins during that time frame in program history, and registered a 48-24 record (also the most confer- ence wins) in BIG EAST regular-season contests.

-Balanis has been instrumental in the development of Notre Dame's post play the last five seasons.
-He worked extensively with former All- American and 2008 BIG EAST Player of the Year, Luke Harangody, and played a big part during the 2011-12 and 2012-13 campaigns in the maturation of forward Jack Cooley.
-As a junior, Cooley was a second-team all-BIG EAST selection and was honored as the league's most improved player as he led the Irish in both scoring (12.5 ppg) and rebounding (8.9).
+Balanis has been instrumental in the development of Notre Dame's post play the lastfiveseasons.
+He worked extensively with former All- American and 2008 BIG EAST Player of the Year Luke Harangody and played a big part during the 2011-12 and 2012-13 campaigns in the maturation of forward Jack Cooley.
+As a junior, Cooley was a second-team all-BIG EAST selection and was honored as the league's most improved player as heeled the Irish in both scoring (12.5ppg) and rebounding (8.9).
 In his senior season, Cooley was a first team all-BIG EAST selection and was the only player in the league to average double figures in both scoring (12.4) and rebounding (10.1) during the conference regular season.

-Balanis played at Georgia Tech for Bobby Cremins from 1990-94, enrolling at the Atlanta, Georgia school in the fall of 1989.
-Balanis was part of teams that made four trips to the NCAA tournament and appeared in the National Invitation Tournament (NIT) once.
-The Ramblin' Wreck reached the Sweet 16 twice in that five-year span and earned a berth in the '90 Final Four held that year in Denver, Colo.
+Balanis played at Georgia Tech for Bobby Cremins from 1990-94, enrolling at the Atlanta, Georgia, school in the fall of 1989.
+He was part of teams that made four trips to the NCAA Championsip and appeared in the National Invitation Tournament (NIT) once.
+The Ramblin' Wreck reached the Sweet 16 twice in that five-year span and earned a berth in the 1990 Final Four held that year in Denver, Colo.

-Off the court, the Williamsburg, Va., native excelled in the classroom, earning Atlantic Coast Conference Academic Honor Roll recognition.
-The Boy Scouts of America also honored him for his outstanding character and citizenship when he was named "Peach of an Athlete" in '93.
+The Williamsburg, Virginia native excelled in the classroom while at Georgia Tech, earning Atlantic Coast Conference Academic Honor Roll recognition.
+The Boy Scouts of America also honored him for his outstanding character and citizenship when he was named "Peach of an Athlete" in 1993.

-Balanis hails from a family with coaching roots at the collegiate level as his father, George, was the head basketball coach at William & Mary from 1974-77.
+Balanis hails from a family with coaching roots at the collegiate level as his father, George, served as the head basketball coach at William & Mary from 1974-77.

-Balanis graduated with honors from Georgia Tech with a bachelor's degree in management.
+Balanis graduated with honors from Georgia Tech with a bachelor's degree in man- agement.
 He and his wife, the former Liz Barker,were married in August 2002.
 She was a former standout tennis player at Wake Forest and served as the assistant women's tennis coach at Notre Dame for six seasons.
-The couple has three sons, Andrew George, (born in May of 2005), Lukas Lowell (born in November of 2007) and Theodore Roderick (born in June 2010).
+The couple has three sons, Andrew, Lukas and Theodore.